Old maps and aerial photos

 The Ordnance Survey map of London in 1865 shows Fulham Cemetery in its original size before the extensions of 1874 and 1880, with both Episcopal and Dissenters' chapels.
 Lillie Road is still called Crown Road.
 The Crabtree farm and surrounding cottages are shown in great detail.

 This map shows Fulham Cemetery soon after its opening, in its original size.
 Details of the surrounding farms and cottages are also shown.
-Fuham Recreation Ground (Lillie Rec) is not shown (it opened in 1892), although it was developed by Sir John Scott Lillie since 1826.
+Fulham Recreation Ground (Lillie Rec) is not shown (it opened in 1892, although it was developed by Sir John Scott Lillie since 1826).
 What is today Charing Cross Hospital is still the Fulham Union Workhouse.

 This map also shows Fulham Cemetery in its original size, before the extension of 1874.
-All the cemetery paths are shown as tree-lined avenues, although it's unclear if this reflected the reality or just illustration.
+All the cemetery paths are shown as tree-lined avenues, although it's unclear if this was an accurate depiction or just illustration.
 Charing Cross Hospital is shown as Hammersmith and Fulham Workhouse.

 1878 Stanfords Map of London